 7 Questions with Ikram Annouri

-Meet Ikram Annouri, a freelance PR & Brand Consultant we have worked together with for quite some time now.
+Meet Ikram Annouri, the freelance PR & Brand Consultant we have worked together with for quite some time now.
 We had the pleasure to get a look into her world and the one she’s helping to create.
 Guided by a sense of curiosity and instinctive strength, she serves selected & inspiring stories of individuals, brands and platforms.

 Can you describe yourself in 3 sentences?